swang153/development/README.md

 # Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run locally from the command line, type `npm start` and open up localhost:3000 in your browser.

 # Organization of components
 * Cart.js: This class models the shopping cart which is a list of the products the customer has added to their cart.
 It also updates the total price of the items in the cart.